abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Description**: Only available on LCAO basis, using different methods to generate "\*.mmn" file and "\*.amn" file.
-  - 1: Calculated using the LCOA-in-PW method, the calculation accuracy can be improved by increasing `ecutwfc` to maintain consistency with the pw basis set results.
+  - 1: Calculated using the `lcao_in_pw` method, the calculation accuracy can be improved by increasing `ecutwfc` to maintain consistency with the pw basis set results.
   - 2: The overlap between atomic orbitals is calculated using grid integration.
 The radial grid points are generated using the Gauss-Legendre method, while the spherical grid points are generated using the Lebedev-Laikov method.
 - **Default**: 1